rusty-detox 0.2.0

 rusty-detox has two modes:

-• Default — clap-styled flag parser; rejects conflicting flag pairs at parse time; adds --help, --version, completions subcommand.
+• Default mode. clap-styled flag parser.
+Conflicting flag pairs MUST be rejected at parse time. --help, --version, & the completions subcommand are all available.

 Concurrency

-The EXDEV cross-device rename fallback (copy + fsync + rename + unlink) is not atomic across the full chain — a concurrent reader could observe both the source and target briefly.
+The EXDEV cross-device rename fallback (copy + fsync + rename + unlink) is not atomic across the full chain.
+A concurrent reader could observe both the source & target briefly.
 Upstream detox(1) has the same property.
 Run rusty-detox to completion on a quiescent tree if external observers are critical.

 MSRV